vikasrs4u/Weather-App/README.md

 4) A beautiful gif is shown as the background view for this app.

+5) A beautiful user notification, every day to remind the user to check the latest weather in the city.

-5) Clean and beautiful UI screens.
+6) Clean and beautiful UI screens.

 ## License